 Portals

-Portals are embedded browser windows that live right on your canvas.
-They let you browse websites, preview local files, and even let your AI agents interact with web pages directly.
+Portals are embedded windows that live right on your canvas.
+A browser portal lets you browse websites and preview local files.
+A device portal runs a real iOS or Android device.
+In both cases, your AI agents can interact with what's inside them directly.

 Creating a portal